 What we say:

 Perhaps this 72-room hotel towering near the Royal Palace will instead.
-There are certainly some things we like about it; the interior public spaces, such as stairwells, are open, in a bid to keep things cool naturally — one of the tenets of the New Khmer Architecture movement that emerged in the kingdom during the 1950s and 60s, and something that makes a lot of sense.
+There are certainly things we like about it: the interior public spaces, such as stairwells, are open, in a bid to keep things cool naturally — one of the tenets of the New Khmer Architecture movement that emerged in the kingdom during the 1950s and 60s, and something that makes a lot of sense.
 And windows open in the rooms so you can catch a breeze as well.

 Floors are polished wood, and rooms are tastefully decked out in a fresh, modern Cambodian style.
 Facilities are four-star — flat screen TVs, WiFi, room service, a concierge, several restaurants, included breakfast and so on.
 An effort, we were told, has been made to source as much stuff locally as possible.